dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 1. Print a “noisy” ATM check written for $100 – and cash it for $1,000,000.
 2. [Swap](https://arxiv.org/pdf/1511.07528.pdf) a road sign with a slightly perturbed one that would set the speed limit to 200 – in a world of self-driving cars it can be quite dangerous.
-3. Don’t wait for self-driving cars – redraw your license plate and cameras will never recognize your car.
+3. Don’t wait for self-driving cars – redraw your license plate and cameras will never recognise your car.
-4. [Cause](http://openaccess.thecvf.com/content_ECCV_2018/papers/Arjun_Nitin_Bhagoji_Practical_Black-box_Attacks_ECCV_2018_paper.pdf) an NSFW detector to incorrectly recognize an image as safe-for-work
+4. [Cause](http://openaccess.thecvf.com/content_ECCV_2018/papers/Arjun_Nitin_Bhagoji_Practical_Black-box_Attacks_ECCV_2018_paper.pdf) an NSFW detector to incorrectly recognise an image as safe-for-work
 5. [Cause](https://arxiv.org/pdf/1811.03194.pdf) an ad-blocker to incorrectly identify an advertisement as natural content
 6. [Cause](https://nicholas.carlini.com/papers/2016_usenix_hiddenvoicecommands.pdf) a digital assistant to incorrectly recognize commands it is given
 7. [Cause](https://www.covert.io/research-papers/deep-learning-security/Large-scale%20Malware%20Classification%20using%20Random%20Projections%20and%20Neural%20Networks.pdf) a malware (or spam) classifier to identify a malicious file (or spam email) as benign